Carp Fishing In France Travel Requirements

 Our understanding is that unvaccinated children under 12 years old can travel with their parents/guardians, no negative test required.

-Anyone unvaccinated aged between 12-17 can travel with vaccinated adults, this is our understanding based on the following two websites, however please check this yourselves too.
+Anyone unvaccinated aged between 12-17 can travel with vaccinated adults, this is our understanding based on the following two websites, however please check this yourself too.